Office hours are 8:00 – 4:00 daily.

 We understand that some students must bring cell phones to school as a method of communicating with family members outside of school hours.
 As the number of students carrying cell phones increases, so does the potential for lost or stolen phones.
 In order to maintain the integrity of the learning environment and secure storage of students’ personal items, students must check cell phones in and out with the classroom teacher each day.
 The teacher will collect cell phones at the beginning of the day, store them in a sealed plastic box locked in their cabinet and return them at the end of the day.
 Students must have parent permission to bring a cell phone to school to check it in with their teacher.
 Permission is granted by signing the Student Cell Phone Permission form.
 If a student does not have a signed permission form or takes out a cell phone during school hours, the student’s teacher will collect the phone and the parent must come to school to pick it up.
 Parents wishing to contact their student must relay a message through the main office.
 All student phone calls to parents/guardians require teacher/staff permission.

 Shirts – Solid colors: Blue, White, Yellow/Gold, Black or Gray

-- Polo, button down shirt, solid t-shirt or any Stedman T-shirt
+- Polo, button down shirt, blouse, solid t-shirt or any Stedman T-shirt

-- Solid color sweaters or sweatshirts may be worn indoors
+- Approved solid color sweaters or sweatshirts may be worn indoors